pmean/build-website/text/07/ReformingCoi.md

 7. Are there any other relevant financial ties that your audience would want to know about?

-The phrase \"financial ties\" needs a careful definition, of course.
+The phrase "financial ties" needs a careful definition, of course.
 You must mention employment by the company.
 You must also mention any consulting arrangements and private research grants from the company.
 You should mention any stock ownership, excluding ownership via a mutual